-2.7.2.1 IPMI Post-installation Configuration with Oracle Clusterware
+IPMI Post-installation Configuration with Oracle Clusterware

-.After you install and enable the IPMI driver, configure the IPMI device, and complete the server configuration, you can use the CRSCTL command to complete IPMI configuration.
+After you install the ipmiutil binary, install and enable the IPMI driver, configure the IPMI device, and complete the server configuration, you can use the CRSCTL command to complete IPMI configuration.

-Before you started the installation, you installed and enabled the IPMI driver in the server operating system, and configured the IPMI hardware on each node (IP address mode, admin credentials, and so on), as described in Oracle Grid Infrastructure Installation Guide.
+Before you started the installation, you installed the ipmiutil binary, installed and enabled the IPMI driver in the server operating system, and configured the IPMI hardware on each node (IP address mode, admin credentials, and so on), as described in Oracle Grid Infrastructure Installation Guide.
 When you install Oracle Clusterware, the installer collects the IPMI administrator user ID and password, and stores them in an Oracle Wallet in node-local storage, in OLR.